girls-basketball-recruiting/gbr/SCRAPER_SETUP.md

 }
 ```

+## Manual College Management

+You can manually add/edit/delete colleges through the Payload admin UI:

+1. Go to `/admin`
+2. Navigate to Collections > Colleges
+3. Add/Edit/Delete colleges as needed
+4. Changes are immediately available to the frontend

 ## Maintenance

 Run the scraper **once or twice a year** to keep the college list up to date:

-1. Run `pnpm scrape:colleges`
+1. Run `pnpm scrape` (in packages/scraper)
+2. Run `pnpm import` (in packages/scraper)
-2. Verify the data in Vercel dashboard or via API
+3. Verify the data in Payload admin
-3. The data will be immediately available to your Next.js app (no deployment needed)
+4. The data is immediately available to your app (no deployment needed)

 ## Troubleshooting